Fishing is from 7.00am to 8.30pm in summer and dawn to dusk in winter

 (night fishing is not allowed).

-Although it is just over an acre in size, Carp Lake has only about a dozen well spaced hard stone pegs which were installed in Spring 2011.
+Although it is just over an acre in size, Carp Lake has only 14 well spaced hard stone pegs which were installed in Spring 2011.
 This gives anglers plenty of space between swims.

 With a central island, Carp Lake has a four feet deep shelf along the far side from the entrance which extends about 14 feet into the lake before the banks drop off to a flat and even bottom between six and seven feet deep before rising steeply against the island.